ac4649/WhenInRome/README.md

 ### Running the backend
 The backend uses FastAPI, it is recommended to use a conda environment if running locally to ensure that the requirements are met.

+To run the backend, start by running `cd WhenInRomeAPI` to go into the

 The conda environments required are defined in "conda_environment.yml"

 To create the conda environment with the requirements you can run:
 `conda env create -f conda_environment.yml`

+When the environment is created, please run:
+`uvicorn main:app --reload`

+This will start the backend in development mode and reload any changed to the files

 ## Methodology